-Today’s reality includes significant pressure, an information overload and constant distractions from all aspects of modern life – often leading to a sense of overwhelm.
+Today’s reality includes constant change, significant pressure, an information overload and nonstop distractions from all aspects of modern life – often leading to a sense of overwhelm.

 Did you know that training in mindfulness can:

 - Improve focus, listening, and decision-making skills,

 - Develop creativity and innovation, and

 Mindfulness is paying attention in the present moment – to each moment and all that it has to offer.
 All of us are already mindful to some degree in our lives.
 For example, stopping to look at a beautiful sunset; looking into the eyes of a loved one; watching animals or our pets playing and being fully present with exactly what is happening, moment by moment.
 Even professional sports players could be considered mindful when fully focusing their attention in each moment in what they call “the zone”.

 The opposite of being mindful is being mindless or unaware, which many of us identify with as being on “autopilot”.
 Have you ever driven home from work, only to realize you don’t remember how you got there?
 Or passed countless time on social media, scrolling endlessly?
 Next time you’re in the bus, train, or waiting in line – look around and see how many people are mindlessly using their phones instead of being present with what’s happening around them.